What are Private Student Loans?

 - In need of loan funding beyond that which federal programs permit during the year

 - Owe a balance to Saint Xavier University which occurred in a prior academic year

 As of July 1, 2008, federal legislation forbids an institution from using financial aid funds from a current academic year to pay a prior year balance in excess of $200.
 If you fall into this category and are unable to pay the prior year balance out of pocket, then you will need to consider applying for a Private Student Loan to cover the prior year balance.

 Do I need a co-signer to apply for a Private Student Loan?

 While there is no requirement to apply with a credit-worthy co-signer, doing so often increases both your chances of being approved for a Private Student Loan and potentially lowers front-end fees and interest rates.
 Most lenders require student borrowers themselves to have an excellent credit history among other criteria, so it is in your best interest to have a knowledgeable and willing co-signer assist you in applying for a Private Student Loan in most cases.
-Understanding that co-signers don't want to feel financially responsible throughout the life of the loan (in the event the actual borrower defaults), many lenders now offer "co-signer release" options after a certain number of on-time payments have been made, once the borrowers passes a credit check at that time.
+Understanding that co-signers don't want to feel financially responsible throughout the life of the loan (in the event the primary borrower defaults), many lenders now offer "co-signer release" options after a certain number of on-time payments have been made.
+The borrower would need to initiate the release request and pass a credit check at that time.

 Below is an example of what to expect if you apply for a Private Loan:

 - Apply online (you will receive the Application Disclosure Statement)